apache/mnemonic/docker/README.md

 ================================

-This is the "Dockerfile" that will automatically build the environment of this project.
+This is the "Dockerfile" that will automatically build the CentOS/Ubuntu environment of this project.

 --------------
 ### Features:

-*What does this Dockerfile do?*
+*What does the Dockerfile do?*

-- 1. Build from centos.
+- 1. Build from centos/ubuntu.
 - 2. Default is not using proxy.
 Please see instruction below to set up http/https proxy.
-- 3. Install yum default "Development Tools".
+- 3. Install dependency packages.
-- 4. Install maven.
-- 5. Set up environment variables of paths.
+- 4. Set up environment variables of paths.
-- 6. Create /ws folder and install nvml dependency pandoc in /ws/pandoc.
+- 5. Create /ws folder.
-- 7. Install pmalloc in /ws
+- 6. Install pmalloc in /ws
-- 8. Install nvml in /ws.
+- 7. Install nvml in /ws.
-- 9. Set up maven proxy mvn.sh.
+- 8. Set up maven proxy mvn.sh.
-- 10. Clone mnemonic code then build/install.
+- 9. Clone mnemonic code then build/install.
-- 11. Go to /ws fold and start bash.
+- 10. Go to /ws fold and start bash.

 #### How to set up proxy?